Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device(s) on their phone
-2. Send The NFC's serial number hash(es) to the extended_recovery pallet
+2. The app reads the NFC's serial number(s), applies a hash function and sends it to the extended_recovery pallet
-3. Store The serial number hash(es)  in the pallet.
+3. The pallet stores the hashed serial number(s)
-> Later encrypted with an associated AES key on L1
-4. Create an item account id associated to the serial number/tag
+4. Create an item account id associated to the hashed serial number(s)
-5. Call create_recovery on the recovery pallet to set up a recovery account specifying the account id related to NFC tag
+5. Call create_recovery on the recovery pallet to set up a recovery account specifying the account id(s) related to NFC tag(s)

 > Note; A hash is used to ensure pseudonymity of the data to comply with data protection regulation and other legal requirements